THERE ARE two categories of exercise: Strength

 Here's how to find your ideal heart rate

-during aerobic exercise:
+during cardio exercise:

 Subtract your age from 220.
 That number

 is your maximum heart rate (number of heartbeats per minute).

 be between 60% - 80% of your maximum heart rate.
 Make it 60%